oresat/oresat-c3-hardware/README.md

 The firmware application for this project is located [here](https://github.com/oresat/oresat-firmware/tree/c3_capstone/src/f4/app_c3_v1).

-## OreSat C3 version 6
+## OreSat C3 version 6 (KiCAD)

 Fixes for the radio receivers, version 2 backplane pinout, and lots of little tweaks after our lessons learned on OreSat0.
+OH, and a COMPLETE REFACTOR since we switched from the STM32F439 to an Octavo OSD335x-SM and switched from EAGLE to KICAD.
+Yikes.

-## OreSat C3 version 5
+## OreSat C3 version 5 (EAGLE)

 C3 V5 flew on Oresat0, Oregon's first satellite!
 Everything worked great, except for the radio receivers (L band LNA oscillated, and UHF LNA was turned off in firmware).

-## OreSat C3 version 4
+## OreSat C3 version 4 (EAGLE)

 C3 V4 is our latest version of the C3 card; it's getting ready for flight in Q2 2021 in OreSat0.
 It's got all of the functionality necessary for flight.